 So too is the fat deposited in the liver, pancreas and other organs.
 It's the refined carbs that are making us obese.

-Enjoying whole carbs as in corn on the cob should certainly not plunge you into despair; it has a low glycemic index, particularly if you add fat such as a smear of butter; avoid the hydrogenated oils in margarine.
+Enjoying whole carbs should certainly not plunge you into despair; corn on the cob has a low glycemic index, particularly if you add some fat such as a smear of butter.
+Avoid the hydrogenated oils in margarine.

 Below 20 grams the body goes into ketosis and the adipose falls off very rapidly.
 If you are diabetic this should only be done under the supervision of your doctor as levels of medication need to be drastically reduced and blood sugar closely monitored; otherwise you could go into a coma.

 CinnamonDiabetes is characterised by the receptors of our cells having poor sensitivity to the hormone insulin; they are unable to absorbe that excess blood glucose.

-Use cinnamon daily in your cooking; it has the proven ability to improve the insulin sensitivity of your tisses.
+Use cinnamon daily in your cooking; it has the proven ability to improve the insulin sensitivity of your tissues.

 Not only does it improve your health, but adds wonderful flavour to your food.

-Just two weeks on a strict low carb diet, and especially low sugar, dramatically reduces the inflammatory cytokines, and makes you far less vulnerable to a fatal attack by this virus.
+Just two weeks on a strict low carb diet, and especially sugar dramatically reduces the inflammatory cytokines; and makes you far less vulnerable to a fatal attack by this virus.

-Do it.
-Breaking the sugar habit might just save your life.
+Pulling the sweet tooth might just save your life.

 On a personal note, we eat almost no sugar now; every few months perhaps a bar of chocolate or a couple scoops of ice-cream.
-These are radical times and, if we want to be sure we will weather a Covid-19 attack, drastic measures are needed.
+These are radical times; if we want to be sure we will weather a viral attack, drastic measures are needed.